 Learning & Teaching Activities

 Learning & Teaching ModesThe course aims to introduce students to a wide range of Evolutionary Computation terminology, techniques, and processes.
-The concepts taught in these lectures will be practiced and reinforced by participation in three projects and the reading and reporting on 2 research papers.
+The concepts taught in these lectures will be practiced and reinforced by participation in three projects and one seminar with a written essay.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Evolutionary Computation is a 3 unit course.
 The expectation is that students will be spending 12 hours per week working on the course.
-Students are required to attend weekly lectures; the remainder of the time should be spent working on projects and the research papers.
+Students are required to attend weekly lectures; the remainder of the time should be spent working on projects and the seminar.
 Students are expected to learn the content presented in lectures by doing the projects.
-They will gain additional knowledge by preparing a presentationthat is based on a research paper and reports that summarizes the research results of the research work they have to present.
+They will gain additional knowledge by preparing a seminar that is based on a research paper and an essay that summarizes the research results of the research work they have to present.

 Learning Activities SummaryThe following topics will be covered in lectures:

 - Modern heuristic methods

 - Genetic algorithms, evolution strategies, evolutionary programming, genetic programming

 - Evolutionary multi-objective optimization

 - Theory of evolutionary computation

 The University's policy on Assessment for Coursework Programs is based on the following four principles: